|Human age||Horse age||Occasion|

 |35y||13y 4m||Age limit for the US president|

 |65y||24y 9m||Retirement age|

-Horses are very beutiful creatures.
-They can live with human for 25-30 years.
+Horses are very beautiful creatures.
+They can live with humans for 25-30 years.
 Many horses live to be over thirty years old, much longer than even the oldest cats or dogs.
 In fact, many horses live beyond the age of 30 if they have good care and health.